decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-termination.md

 ##### Terminate

-A Data Subject (requester) intending to terminate a Data Agreement initiates the termination process by recording a terminate event and corresponding proof in the Data Agreement receipt.
-This event and proof is then send to the Organisation to notify them about the termination.
-Data Subject (requester) must construct a `terminate` DIDComm message and send it to the Organisation (responder) using an already established pairwise connectin (agent-to-agent communication).
+A Data Subject (requester) intending to terminate a Data Agreement initiates the termination process by recording a termination event and corresponding proof in the Data Agreement receipt.
+This event and proof are then sent to the Organisation to notify them about the termination.
+Data Subject (requester) must construct a `terminate` DIDComm message and send it to the Organisation (responder) using an already established pairwise connection (agent-to-agent communication).
 An example of a `terminate` DIDComm message is given below.

 ```json
 {